Johann I Joseph, Prince of Liechtenstein: Sovereign of Liechtenstein

 He proved a trendsetter in the area of garden art by planting Biedermeier gardens and park landscapes in an English model.

 In 1806 Napoleon incorporated Liechtenstein in the Confederation of the Rhine and made it a sovereign state.
 At the Vienna Congress the sovereignty of Liechtenstein was approved.
 Liechtenstein became a member of the German Confederation in 1815.
 This membership confirmed Liechtenstein's sovereignty.

-Marriage and issue
+Personal life

-On 12 April 1792 in Vienna, he married Landgravine Josepha of Fürstenberg-Weitra (Vienna, 21 June 1776 – Vienna, 23 February 1848), Dame of the Imperial Court and Dame of the Order of the Starry Cross.
-They had 14 children:
+On 12 April 1792 in Vienna, he married Landgravine Josepha of Fürstenberg-Weitra (1776–1848), Dame of the Imperial Court and Dame of the Order of the Starry Cross.
+She was a daughter of Joachim Egon, Landgrave of Fürstenberg-Weitra, and Countess Sophia Maria of Oettingen-Wallerstein.
+Together, they had fourteen children: